-Dominos Pizza Begins New Initiative To Fix Americas Potholes
+Domino’s Pizza Begins New Initiative To Fix Americas Potholes

-Domino’s Pizza has taken on an initiative quite different from its normal task of delivering people a variety of pizzas and other foodstuffs, by offering to repair potholes across the nation.
+Domino’s Pizza has taken on an initiative quite different from its normal task of delivering people a variety of pizzas and other foodstuffs by offering to repair potholes across the nation.

 The new ‘”Paving for Pizza” initiative was announced on Monday, created and sponsored by the American pizza chain.